fossas/fossa-cli/docs/contributing/STYLE-GUIDE.md

 Make your code look like the code around it.
 Consistency is the name of the game.

+Don't spent too much effort making the code follow these exact guidelines if the code is more readable without them.
+You should submit changes to this doc if you think you can improve it, or if a case should be covered by this doc, but currently is not.

 Use `fourmolu` for formatting.
 Our CI setup enforces that all changes pass a `fourmolu` run with no differences.